aammd/MS_computational_ecology_opinion/compecol.md

 accurate (but have also immense human and monetary costs that limit the scale at which they can be applied).
 There is simply too much Nature around for us to observe, monitor, and manipulate it all.

-Computational ecology ought to fall in the middle of this spectrum -- although the reliance on advanced research computing incurs greater costs (either paid for by the researcher of by a computing center or consortium; these costs include operations of computing power, but also training of highly qualified personnel), it can generates predictions that are highly testable.
-Specifically, although the accuracy of these predictions is currently unknown (and will vary on a model/study/question basis), any additional empirical effort to *validate* predictions will improve the predictions quality [@pois16sdc].

 | Approach              | accuracy | testability | suitability for prediction |
 |:----------------------|:---------|:------------|:---------------------------|